John-Gaitho/Deck-of-cards/README.md

  The user can navigate the Game app easily and be able to:

- -A player is able to play the game by clicking a Draw card button and also shuffle the cards at will.
+ - Play the game by clicking a Draw-card button to pull a card, and also shuffle the cards at will.
-Run Locally
+RUN LOCALLY
   Setup/Installation Requirements
 To run this app locally, you need a PC with the following: